Date: October 11, 2022

 A narrow trail basically leads all the way to the summit.

-The long, narrow form of Lower Kananaskis Lake stretches out below, with the jagged Opal Range rising on the opposite side of the wide, flat valley.
+The long, narrow form of Lower Kananaskis Lake stretches out below, with the jagged Opal Range rising on the opposite side of the valley.

 A close up look of Mounts Invincible and Warspite, with French and Prairie Lookout visible distant-right.
 Apparently a traverse exists between the first two (difficult scramble) which would be fun to try!

-Putnik, Unnamed, Invincible, Warspite, French, Prairie Lookout, and Murray, from left to right.
+Putnik, Forks, Invincible, Warspite, French, Prairie Lookout, and Murray (L to R).

 One down, two to go!